EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Birthright.md

 Sometimes unspeakable things that come from the far planes.
 Things that no one should ever have to see.
 But they nevertheless manage to sire a child with one of the Eldyres inhabitants.
 These children mostly look like their Eldyres parent, but still have some connection to far planes.

-Static increase: Willpower
-Free increase: any one (1) of parent's Free increases
+Available stat boosts: you gain Willpower boost and select any one (1) out of parent's available stat boosts that isn't Willpower.
 Mobility: Same as parent's
 Vitality: Same as parent's
 Passive: Same as their parent's or ability to sacrifice two (2) lower level spell slots (they need to be same level) for one (1) one level higher spell slot.
 They can choose any feat meant for any of their parents' origins.